tynist/alx-backend-user-data/0x02-Session_authentication/README.md

 ```

 **Repo:**

 -   GitHub repository: `alx-backend-user-data`
 -   Directory: `0x02-Session_authentication`
 -   File: `api/v1/app.py, api/v1/views/users.py`

+ Done?
+Help Check your code Get a sandbox

 ### 1\.
 Empty session

+mandatory

 Create a class `SessionAuth` that inherits from `Auth`.
 For the moment this class will be empty.
 It's the first step for creating a new authentication mechanism:

 -   validate if everything inherits correctly without any overloading
 -   validate the "switch" by using environment variables

 Update `api/v1/app.py` for using `SessionAuth` instance for the variable `auth` depending of the value of the environment variable `AUTH_TYPE`, If `AUTH_TYPE` is equal to `session_auth`:

 -   import `SessionAuth` from `api.v1.auth.session_auth`
 -   create an instance of `SessionAuth` and assign it to the variable `auth`